lketzer/multi_track/README.md

+`multi_track``

-This will be the package which will use the platypos package for evolving planets through multiple stellar evolutionary paths.
+This is not a full package yet! **Only preliminary** It serves as an addition to `platypos` and allows for a more clear way of evolving planets through multiple stellar evolutionary paths. <br>
+It uses multiprocessing to speed up the calculations. <br>
+There are also some funtions to read in all the results. <br>